-Even though they would have no interest in neutralizing detrimental general equilibrium effects on the skilled wage premium, could not the members of, say, the unskilled occupation - or profit-maximizing companies - organize a similar kind of scheme?
+The budget surplus which arises from income taxes exceeding education subsidies in a given educational class is rebated in the constructed intervention so as to neutralize general equilibrium wage effects and to raise individual consumption for all families, independently of their current occupation.
+Private agents would have no interest to do so.
+But could not the members of, say, the unskilled occupation - or profit-maximizing companies - still organize a similar kind of scheme?
 Why is public intervention needed?
 Mutual aid and benefit societies, fraternal lodges, trade unions and guilds have historically provided many private insurance services that have been taken over - and to some extent crowded out - by the welfare state (see Beito (2000)).
 Such societies usually have better social monitoring and enforcement possibilities than commercial companies.
 Still, collective education financing at more than a very localized scale seems to have been the exception.
-The key problem in taking the considered scheme private is adverse selection: parents have an opportunistic interest in subscribing to a social or corporate scheme ex post, after gaining private information about their children's ability, rather than before the resolution of talent uncertainty.
-Fiscal policy can circumvent this parental commitment problem.13 The government presumably also faces less severe information asymmetries regarding private inheritances and wealth, which matter when financial bequests give rise to a variety of different ability-consumption patterns.
+The key problem in taking the considered scheme private presumably is adverse selection: parents have an opportunistic interest in subscribing to a social or corporate scheme ex post, after gaining private information about their children's ability, rather than before the resolution of talent uncertainty.
+Fiscal policy can circumvent this parental commitment problem.
+The government is also likely to face less severe information asymmetries regarding private inheritances and wealth, which matter when different types of bequest give rise to different ability-consumption patterns also within an occupation category.